The Ripple Kindness Project SEL Curriculum

 Save time by quickly and easily assessing which competencies each activity covers.

-Adult cards are specifically designed to inspire teachers and engage the community.
+100 adult cards designed to inspire teachers and engage the community.

-Emailed to your inbox and filled with kind ideas, inspirational stories, new resources and useful tips, contributions from our Ripple Kindness schools and supporters, etc.
+Emailed to your inbox and filled with kindness ideas, inspirational stories, new resources, freebies, useful tips, and more.

 Children's and adult Ripple Kindness Cards for subsequent years.

 A one-off purchase price represents outstanding value for a life-long curriculum.
-Yours to use with every existing and new student in your school.
+Yours to use with every existing and new student in your school forever.

 Individual year-level modules can be viewed HERE.